Important Unemployment Tax Questions for Employers

 How Much Must I Pay for Unemployment Taxes?

-- You paid wages of $1,500 or more in any calendar quarter in a year, or
+- You paid wages of $1,500 or more to employees in any calendar quarter in the current year and last year (gross pay), or

-- You had one or more employees for at least some part of a day in any 20 or more different weeks in the year.
+- You had one or more employees for at least some part of a day in any 20 or more different weeks in the current year or last year.

 You are entitled to the maximum credit if you paid your state unemployment taxes in full, on time, and on all the same wages as are subject to FUTA tax.
 If your state has not paid the full amount it owes to the FUTA fund, your credit may be reduced.
 The IRS has a list of credit reduction states and credit reduction amounts.

 Thus, the maximum annual amount of FUTA tax for any one employee, including the federal rate and the full state tax credit, would be $7,000 x .06%, or $42.
 This tax amount is paid by you as the employer; it's not paid by employees.

 For the current year, you can find the federal unemployment tax rate in IRS publication 15.
 Once you are on the FUTA system, you will be reminded of the due dates.